EdS in School Psychology FAQ | PCOM NASP-Accredited Program

 The course work is best completed in the standard sequence.
 Because we run on a cohort model, it is difficult to accommodate part-time study.

 Yes, during the first two years of coursework.
-Our programs are designed for working professionals with all classes meeting in the evening hours (beginning at 4 p.m.).
-Classes are generally held one to two nights per week.
+Our programs are designed for working professionals with most classes meeting in the evening hours (beginning at 4 p.m.).
+In addition the program offers a hybrid learning model that includes in-person and online courses to provide students with greater flexibility in their schedules.
+Classes are generally held two to three nights per week.
 However, once students reach the third year it will not be possible to maintain daytime employment, as the required internship experience must be completed during typical school hours.
 View the course sequence.

 Courses in the EdS in School Psychology program are taught by both core faculty and adjunct faculty members.
 Each core faculty member has achieved a doctoral degree (i.e., EdD, PsyD, PhD) and most are certified school psychologists who have worked in K-12 schools at some point throughout their professional careers.